bluesky/hklpy/docs/source/configuration.rst

 * ``settings`` is contains the configuration object (dict, json, or yaml) to be restored

-The same command is used to restore the configuration settings from either dict, json string, or yaml string.
+The same command is used to restore the configuration settings from either dict, JSON string, or YAML string.
 The :meth:`~hkl.DiffractometerConfiguration.restore` method will determine the data type from its structure::